 There is a direct reporting line (dotted line) from the Head Risk of the pension fund to the Chair of the Audit and Risk Committee.

-The Audit and Risk Committee consists of at least three members of the Board of Trustees, of which at least one member shall be an employee representative.
+The Audit and Risk Committee consists of at least three members, who must be members of the Board of Trustees of Pension Fund 1 or Pension Fund 2.
+At least one member shall be an employee representative.